Menu Close

 Height Factor in Stick Flex

 Just keep in mind that height also plays a factor in stick flex.
-In my case, I lose some flexibility because I must cut the stick.
+In my case, I lose some flexibility because I'm required to cut down the stick.

 Note that I’m 5’7 or 168cm in height.